we-are-va/we-are-va.github.io/_work/matthew-flinders-anglican-college.md

   - "/uploads/The Investigator 2.jpg"
   - "/uploads/The Investigator 3.jpg"
   full_width: true
+- template: 1-column-text
+  block: one-column-1
+  headline: Web Design - 30-year site
+  content: With the school approaching its 30-year anniversary, VA was tasked to provide
+    an incarnation of the brand and its identities.
+One that would fit snugly inside the traditional brand of the school and be flexible enough to bring it into the future, ensuring future buy-in and engagement from all stakeholders.
 order: 15
 client_logo: "/uploads/matthew_flinders_logo.svg"

 ---
 ## One of the leading Prep to Grade 12 school’s across the Sunshine Coast.
 Matthew Flinders Anglican College embodies the values of courage, respect, compassion and integrity.

-### Brand Building

-Comprehensive brand guidelines were updated to reflect the new elements and ensure that any future brand bearer could confidently navigate the brand with ease and ensure consistency and continuity.
-VA were also responsible for designing a myriad of sub-logos that paid homage to the parent brand.

-### Web Design

-**(30-year site)** With the school approaching its 30-year anniversary, VA was tasked to provide an incarnation of the brand and its identities.
-One that would fit snugly inside the traditional brand of the school and be flexible enough to bring it into the future, ensuring future buy-in and engagement from all stakeholders.

-### Digital Marketing

-Always on or campaign specific - VA works consistently alongside the Matthew Flinders marketing team to ensure that their messages are broadcast to the right audiences and that their goals are converting.
-Using a marketing by numbers strategy and remaining in close communication we confidently help the team promote their fantastic school.